-Category 1 devices that exceed the following weights and heights require certification that they meet the evaluation criteria of NCHRP Report 350, Test Level 3.
+Category 1 devices that exceed the following weights and heights require certification that they meet the evaluation criteria of NCHRP Report 350 or MASH, Test Level 3.
 This certification may be a one-page affidavit signed by the vendor.
 Documentation supporting the certification (crash tests and/or engineering analysis) must be kept on file by the certifying organization.
-No certification is required for devices within the weight and height limitations.
+No certification is required for devices less than or equal to both the weight and height on the schedule below: